yeseniag9/hangman/markdown.md

 - game needs to stop after 7 incorrect guesses

 bugs
-- input should only count letters towards guesses
+- input should only count letters towards guesses (numbers count, punctuation marks are not)
+- if clicking incorrect letter more than once, total guesses keeps accumulating and parts are still added

 data
 - total guess count should be 0 if blank inputs are only thing entered